UriRius/RAG-UPCSchool-Project/README.md

-# COSORA Demo - RAG UPCSchool Project
+# COSORA Demo - RAG GRAPH UPCSchool Project

 ## 📌 About the Project
 This is a **Retrieval-Augmented Generation (RAG)** demo designed to analyze construction site meeting minutes ("actas de obra").
 It allows users to ask natural language questions about construction progress and get answers backed by official documents.